- Engineering & Development Services

 - Swings and other playground equipment accessory to detached one-and-two family dwellings.

-Where a building permit is not required, Site Plan approval is still required by the Department of Planning, Land Use & Neighborhoods (PLAN), per Zoning Code Section 156.50.
-To make application for this review, please visit the PLAN Applications page by clicking here and select Site Plan Approval Permit.
+*Where a building permit is not required, Site Plan approval is still required by the Department of Planning, Land Use & Neighborhoods (PLAN), per Zoning Code Section 156.50.
+Review is also required by Engineering and Development Services to ensure compliancy with drainage and tree protection when required.
+To make application for this site only review, please email a proposed site plan for proper review.
+For more information on how to do this, please call (843) 884-5184.

 When in doubt please call our office to verify if your scope of work would require a building permit.
 Work started without a permit can carry heavy fines and the possibility of the issuance of a ticket.